-Our Shoot Like A Pro series continues with our best tips for shooting flash photography in any situation.
+In this popular post from our Shoot Like A Pro series we share our best tips for shooting flash photography in any situation.
 The advice here should cover you whether you’re using your built-in pop-up flash or an expensive flashgun.

 In this tutorial we’ll also show you simple flash photography techniques for banishing shadows with your pop-up flash; how to bounce a flash to diffuse the light; how to master advanced off-camera flash techniques; and how to get creative with multiple flashguns.

 Flash photography isn’t just a back-up for shooting in low-light conditions; it’s an art form in its own right.
 Just because there’s a plethora of swanky new DSLRs hitting the market with exceptionally high ISOs that make it possible to shoot in virtual darkness, flash photography isn’t dead – in fact it’s very much alive and kicking.